wechicken456/RIPv2_Shrub/README.md

 You can run `ping`, `traceroute`, `udpping`, or `socket_time` repeatedly without adverse effects aside from the growing pcap file.

-If you need to restart your CHAIN, kill the twigs using the command in shutdown, and restart your shim as well.
+If you need to restart your BOWTIE, kill the twigs using the command in shutdown, and restart your shim as well.

 ###### Shutdown commands

 To clean up, you will need to run the docker cleanup script and remove the ip routes added by the dockershim script.

-Additionally you will need to terminate all of the twigs the CHAIN started.
+Additionally you will need to terminate all of the twigs the BOWTIE started.
 If you are using a name for your program other than `twig`, change the grep argument to match.

 ```c